RageAgainstTheAssembly/EPML-ITMO/docs/report.md

 - A few folders from the template (e.g. `data/processed`) were kept even though they are not currently used in case we need them in the future
 - We don't actually make and plots or figures, but keep those folders for the reason mentioned above
 - Detailed tool configs can be found in the corresponding files (mainly `pyproject.toml`)
+- Why DVC?
+Seemed versatile and simple enough.
+I like the parallels between DVC and Git.

 ## 2. Project Structure